VolkovLabs/business-text/README.md

 ### Sanitizing

-Sanitizing content is enabled by default and some elements like `<button>` are unavailable in the content.
+Sanitizing is enabled by default and some elements like `<button>` are unavailable in the content.

 To disable sanitizing, panel depends on the Grafana configuration option [`disable_sanitize_html`](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#disable_sanitize_html).
 For Docker container and Docker Compose, use as: